 - Only available on Windows OS

-OrDrumBox is a free online beat maker downloadable beat machine that prides itself on its auto-composition.
-The software can automatically compose baselines, melodic patterns or even complete songs; ideal for those wanting to experiment quickly and freely.
+OrDrumBox is a free beat maker and downloadable beat machine that prides itself on its auto-composition.
+The software can automatically compose baselines, melodic patterns or even complete songs.
+Moreover, this makes it ideal for those wanting to experiment quickly and freely.

-All in all, with this free beat making website it does what it says on the tin.
-A very simple hip hop beat maker online that makes super easy beats.
-Perhaps not the most professional software, but it’s fantastic for quick experiments or for beginners wanting to develop their beat making skills.
+All in all, with this free beat making website, it does what it says on the tin.
+It is without a doubt a very simple hip hop beat maker online that makes super easy beats.
+Moreover, this is not perhaps not the most professional software, but it is fantastic for quick experiments or for beginners wanting to develop their beat making skills.

 - Free download with no subscription needed

 - Auto-composition allows producers to create songs quickly